zmitton/iso-rpc/README.md

 # Isomorphic-Rpc
-Exposes a Javascript object that maps all methods to RPC calls using `Promises`"
+A (promise based) Javascript wrapper for clean JSON-RPC method calls

+### What is JSON-RPC
+A standard format for HTTP requests (much like REST), that is used by most cryptocurrency servers.

-## For Ethereum Applications
+## For Example
+For instance a curl request like this:

+`curl -X POST --data '{"jsonrpc":"2.0","method":"eth_getBlockByNumber","params":["latest",false],"id":1}' -H "Content-type:application/json" https://www.ethercluster.com/etc`

+Can be executed in javascript like this:

+`rpc.eth_getBlockByNumber("latest", false).then(console.log)` [see initialization steps below](https://www.npmjs.com/package/isomorphic-rpc#use)

-In general this should support any RPC application, but I made it to simplify my ethereum applications and I've only used/tested it on the same.
+In general this should support any JSON-RPC application, but I made it to simplify my ethereum applications and I've only used/tested it on the same.

-## Web3.js Has Some Issues
+### Use in place of Web3
-- Mostly it's *huge*
+- because web3 is *huge*
-- It doesn't follow the spec (i.e. spec has `eth_getBlockByHash`, web3 has only `getBlock`)
+- web3 doesn't follow the spec (i.e. spec has `eth_getBlockByHash`, web3 has only `getBlock`)
-- It randomly prints some values as hex `string` ("0x1234") while others come back as `number` and for some odd reason `block.difficulty` is returned as a `string` of decimal digits (lol WAHT?)
+- web3 randomly prints some values as hex `string` ("0x1234") while others come back as `number` and for some odd reason `block.difficulty` is returned as a `string` of decimal digits (lol WAHT?)
 - New RPC methods like `getProof` are not supported (in web3 or other libraries) until each piece of software in the chain publishes a feature update to support it.

 ## Solution